-The Max Planck Institute for the Science of Light (MPL) is currently headed by four directors, each of whom is responsible for a division.
+The Max Planck Institute for the Science of Light (MPL) is currently headed by three directors, each of whom is responsible for a division.
 Every two years, one of the directors takes over the management of the institute in turn; Prof. Jochen Guck is currently the managing director.

 Three Technology Development and Service Units (TDSUs) supervise the key technologies and make them available to the divisions and research groups.
 In addition, they also pursue their own research projects.